top of page

 23 MARCH 1943 – MY ATA DAY NOT TO REMEMBER!

-I wrote this to celebrate the bravery of the ATA girls and boys ferrying brand-new aircraft to squadrons during WW2.
+I wrote this to celebrate the bravery of the ATA girls and boys ferrying brand-new aircraft to squadrons during WW2 (Would anyone like to publish it as a short story?)

 In the relentless freezing darkness of my small timber-boarded room, my frugal possessions career off my mostly bare wooden cupboard.
 They scatter in different directions across the threadbare rug, their unscheduled flight caused by my shivering and fully-uniformed body launching itself in the general direction of a near-invisible tin bucket close to my bed.
 I hope my aim is good.
 I am so sick.

-I am sick so many times that my brutal vomiting has effectively rid my body of its rushed late-evening meal.
+I have been sick so many times that my brutal vomiting has effectively rid my body of its rushed late-evening meal.

 The thought of my next ferrying flight in just over one hour, at 7.35 a.m., makes me retch even more, even though my stomach – surely – must be empty by now.
 My knees ache, and my body broadcasts that it’s had enough.
 This torture has to stop.

 For some unfathomable reason, my aching brain is dreading this urgent delivery.
 Why?
-The process is always the same with any new type of aircraft to fly: first, the CO lectures us on discipline, then we discover the aircraft we have to ferry – both from and to where.
-Next, he makes us hold up our own personal copies of a spiral-bound flip pad entitled Ferry Pilots Notes.
+The process is always the same with any new aircraft type: first, the CO lectures us on discipline, and then we discover the aircraft we must ferry – from and to where.
+Next, he makes us hold up our copies of a spiral-bound flip pad, Ferry Pilots Notes.
 This publication lists the flying characteristics of all the aircraft needing to be flown, such as take-off, landing and never-exceed speeds.
-If we disregard the facts in our little bible by thinking we’re clever (stupid) enough to know what makes an unknown aircraft type tick, and how it stays in the air, then a swift introduction to the many ways of dying on the ground will be waiting for us – we ignore them at our peril!
+Suppose we disregard the facts in our little bible by thinking we’re clever (stupid) enough to know what makes an unknown aircraft type tick and how it stays in the air.
+In that case, a swift introduction to the many ways of dying on the ground will await us – we ignore them at our peril!

 My mind reels in different directions.
 Am I delirious?
 Am I fit to fly?
 I feel strangely detached from my surroundings.
 Do I have proper food poisoning?
 Have my mind and body reached their limit?
 I panic – I really panic!
 Is my nerve evaporating before my eyes?

 I think of poor Georgy.
 She fell apart within a few minutes – right in front of us!
 We were all assing about in the briefing room, waiting for our CO to join us, when, in an instant, she turned into this shaking, babbling mess.
 Georgy was scheduled to deliver a North American B-25 Mitchell and a P-51 Mustang that day.
 It just hit her – her brain couldn’t take the stress any more.
-It was awful to see a friend’s mind implode and instantly become a wreck.
+Seeing a friend’s mind implode and instantly become a wreck was awful.
 We comforted her, but she was gone.
 Oh, it was so unsettling.

 My fellow pilots hadn’t experienced first-hand what long hours, hardly any sleep, immense stress and – sometimes – being shot at can do to a person.
 We thought Georgy was stable and robust as a rock.
 To see her like that was shocking, and since then, we knew that our minds could suddenly burst, overwhelmed by the stress and responsibility of our fantastic job.
 Fantastic?
-Well, how else could an almost-twenty-one-year-old petite girl fly new and beautiful Spitfire fighters nearly every day?
+Well, how else could an almost twenty-one-year-old petite girl fly new and beautiful Spitfire fighters nearly daily?

-For our own wellbeing and sanity, we had to put Georgy’s breakdown into those deep recesses of our minds – and it was never spoken about again.
+We had to put Georgy’s breakdown into those deep recesses of our minds for our well-being and sanity – and it was never spoken about again.

 §